mattijn/topojson/docs/how-it-works.md

  'type': 'Topology'}
 )
 </pre>
-The Extract class creates an object with a fews different keys.
+The Extract class creates an object with a few different keys.
 From top to bottom are these
 - `bookkeeping_coords` which stores the references to all point-coordinates.
 In this input are no existing point-coordinates.
 - `bookkeeping_geoms` which stores the references to all geometries, such as LineStrings and Polygons.
 - `coordinates` the actual point-coordinates